Date

 Project status

-A research project listening to and collating the views of children about their sense of identity and belonging in an intergenerational setting.
+This research project provides new knowledge about the views of children about their experiences of attending an intergenerational setting.

 Ready Generations Nursery in Belong is fully integrated within the Belong Care Village in Chester UK.
 As part of the Nursery’s daily provision, babies and children are given the choice to enjoy regular time with their grandfriends, eating in the bistro, playing, learning together and sharing time outdoors in the garden or exploring the local community.